apache/carbondata/docs/s3-guide.md

 required to take locks which ensure consistency between concurrent operations therefore, it is recommended to set the configurable lock path property([carbon.lock.path](https://github.com/apache/carbondata/blob/master/docs/configuration-parameters.md#miscellaneous-configuration)) to a HDFS directory.
 2. Concurrent data manipulation operations are not supported.
 Object stores follow eventual consistency semantics, i.e., any put request might take some time to reflect when trying to list.
-This behaviour causes not to ensure the data read is always consistent or latest.
+This behaviour causes the data read is always not consistent or not the latest.